praw-dev/praw/docs/pages/configuration_files.rst

 * *http_proxy* A **string** that declares a http proxy to be used.
 It follows the `requests proxy conventions
   <http://docs.python-requests.org/en/latest/user/advanced/#proxies>`_, e.g.,
   ``http_proxy: http://user:pass@addr:port``.
-If no proxy is specified in the config file, PRAW will pick up the environment variable for http_proxy, if it has been set.
+If no proxy is specified, PRAW will pick up the environment variable for http_proxy, if it has been set.

 * *store_json_result* A **boolean** to indicate if json_dict, which contains the original API response, should be stored on every object in the json_dict